 Jesus just came down from the Mount Tabor (or Mount Hermon as some believe) with Peter, James, and John after the transfiguration.
 So, Jesus might point to the same mountain when he told this.
 Moving the mountain is an oratorical magnification to show that what would seem impossible is achievable through faith.

-Demons vary with several types of attacks on persons (Matthew 12:45).
+Demons vary with several types of attacks on persons (Mt 12:45).
 The demon expulsion Jesus performed was a severe case.
 Hence, Jesus used “this kind” which needed a strong spiritual power.
 The disciples can have that by prayer and fasting.
-Jesus gained strength for his public ministry by prayer and fasting for 40 days and nights (Matthew 4:2).
-Before receiving the tablets of 10 commandments from God, Moses was with God 40 days and 40 nights (Exodus 24:18).
-He repeated this prayer and fasting for another 40 days and nights before receiving the second set of two tablets on Mount Sinai (Exodus 34:28).
-The disciples had not been fasting during the public ministry of Jesus (Matthew 9:14).
-They did not know how to pray (Luke 11:1).
+Jesus gained strength for his public ministry by prayer and fasting for 40 days and nights (Mt 4:2).
+Before receiving the tablets of Ten Commandments from God, Moses was with God 40 days and 40 nights (Ex 24:18).
+He repeated this prayer and fasting for another 40 days and nights before receiving the second set of two tablets on Mount Sinai (Ex 34:28).
+The disciples had not been fasting during the public ministry of Jesus (Mt 9:14).
+They did not know how to pray (Lk 11:1).
 So, Jesus was helping his disciples to understand how they should overcome troublesome tasks in their ministry.